Building Lives To Change The World

 Our high school students score between 1800-2000 on the high side and 1590 on the lowest side of the SAT.
 This is well above the national average.

 We offer college classes and our students from 15 years old through their senior year (based on qualifications) can receive up to a two year college degree by graduation.
 We also have qualifying seniors who intern in their career choices.
-We will add our third college for dual enrollment 2017-’18; Georgia State University.
+We have dual enrollmenty through Georgia Tech, Georgia State, Toccoa and Truett McConnell.

 At Friendship Christian School students engage in the dialectic phase of the trivium and gain understanding in the many ways facts relate to each other.